Skip to main content

 Overview

-Developers, QA, product, support, and even external partners can instantly record and share issues, explore system behavior, and collaborate with sketches and annotations to fix bugs or design new features.
+End-users, Technical Support, Developers, QAs, PMs, and external partners can instantly record and share issues, explore system behavior, and collaborate with sketches and annotations to fix bugs.

 How it works